pyconau/2019.pycon-au.org/_pages/speaker-pack.md

 Laptops run out of power, slides go missing, transport runs late, family stuff comes up, physical or mental health problems can occur.
 If anything comes up at any point, please let Lilly (our Papers Chair) or one of the other conference organisers know.
 We have an experienced organising team who can help with a broad range of questions, issues, or concerns.
 The sooner you let us know if there is a problem, the sooner we can work with you to achieve the best possible outcome.

-If you’re just unsure and need to clarify something, use the Attendee Slack (details to come) or email <speakers@2019.pycon-au.org>.
+If you’re just unsure and need to clarify something, use the Attendee Slack (details provided in an email) or email <speakers@2019.pycon-au.org>.

 If you are having an urgent problem relating to conference logistics, please contact Lilly Ryan or Katie McLaughlin (phone numbers have been emailed to speakers already).
 Less immediate issues can be directed to a Volunteer, A/V Team member, or Organiser, as appropriate.

 If you have an issue that should involve our Conduct Team, a 24-hour hotline number will be made available at the event.
 Less immediate issues of Conduct can be emailed to <safety@2019.pycon-au.org>.
 Signs with these details will be around the venue.

 If you have an immediate safety concern, please contact venue Security, or Emergency Services (000).